spring-projects/spring-hateoas/readme.md

 As the mapping from an entity to a resource type will have to be used in multiple places it makes sense to create a dedicated class responsible for doing so.
 The conversion will of course contain very custom steps but also a few boilerplate ones:

 1. Instantiation of the resource class
-2. Adding a link with del `self` pointing to the resource that gets rendered.
+2. Adding a link with rel `self` pointing to the resource that gets rendered.

-Spring HATEOAS now provides a `ResourceAssemblerSupport` base class that helps reducing the amount of code needed to be written:
+Spring Hateoas now provides a `ResourceAssemblerSupport` base class that helps reducing the amount of code needed to be written:

     class PersonResourceAssembler extends ResourceAssemblerSupport<Person, PersonResource> {